Analyticity results in Bernoulli Percolation: Analyticity above the threshold for planar lattices

+Although we could not find a reference for \eqref{matching} in the generality that we need it, we believe that it is well-known to the experts.
+The result is a consequence of \eqref{vertex cut}, the \ABP\, the uniqueness of the infinite cluster and the following non-coexistence result.
+Couple the percolation processes on $L$ and $L'$: given a percolation instance $\omega\in 2^{V(L)}$ on $L$, we define a percolation instance $\omega'$ on $L'$ by letting $\omega'(v)=1-\omega(v)$ for every $v\in V(L)$.
+Then for every $p\in [0,1]$, $\Pr_p$-almost surely, one of $\omega$ or $\omega'$ does not contain a unique infinite cluster.
+The analogous statement for bond percolation has been proved in \cite{SheRan,DCRaTaSha}, and one can check that the proof in \cite{DCRaTaSha} generalizes to the setting of site percolation.

-\begin{corollary} For Bernoulli site percolation on the triangular lattice, the percolation density $\theta(p)$ is analytic for $p\in (1/2,1]$. \end{corollary} \begin{proof} The proof is essentially the same as that of \Tr{theta analytic 2D}, with the simplifications proposed after the statement of that theorem for the case $L=\Zs$ still applying.
-The only difference is that instead of the coupling with percolation on the dual $L^*$ that we used there, which we combined with \Tr{pc star} to deduce the exponential decay of the probability that a fixed vertex lies on an \scv\ of length $n$, we now obtain this exponential decay by noticing that if $S$ is an occuring \scv, then the vertices incident with $\partial S$ that do not lie in $S$ form a connected vacant subgraph.
-But vacant subgraphs are subcritical when $p>\pcs=1/2$, and so applying the \ABP\ to them yields the desired exponential decay. \end{proof}
+\begin{corollary} For Bernoulli site percolation on a \qtl\ $L$, the percolation density $\theta(p)$ is analytic for $p\in (\pcs(L),1]$. \end{corollary} \begin{proof} The proof is similar to that of \Tr{theta analytic 2D}.
+The only difference is that instead of the coupling with percolation on the dual $L^*$ that we used there, which we combined with \Tr{pc star} to deduce the exponential decay of the probability that a fixed vertex lies on an \scv\ of length $n$, we now obtain this exponential decay by the coupling with percolation on the matching version $L'$ mentioned above.
+Indeed, notice that if an \scv\ $S$ occurs in $\omega$, then the vertices incident with $\partial S$ that do not lie in $S$ form a connected occupied subgraph in $\omega'$.
+But occupied subgraphs in $\omega'$ are subcritical when $p>\pcs(L)=1-\pcs(L')$, and so applying the \ABP\ to them yields the desired exponential decay. \end{proof}